Skip to main content

 Will you help with the essays for college applications?

 Yes.
-I guide students through every aspect of the writing process, from brainstorming to polished pieces, and make sure their authentic voices shine through.
-I will not write any part of the application for a student, and will discourage the use of tutors, parents, or other “helpers” from interfering in the student’s writing process.
+We guide students through every aspect of the writing process, from brainstorming to polished pieces, and make sure their authentic voices shine through.
+We will not write any part of the application for a student, and will discourage the use of tutors, parents, or other “helpers” from interfering in the student’s writing process.
 Authenticity is the single most important quality college admissions officers seek in student writing!

 Will you help me figure out how to pay for college?